-Sireen Sawafteh, who is active in the non-violent campaign for human rights in Palestine, was arrested on 14 May 2013 by the Israeli army.
+Sireen Khudiri (Sawafteh), who is active in the non-violent campaign for human rights in Palestine, was arrested on 14 May 2013 by the Israeli army.
 She is currently being held without charge in Al Jalameh interrogation centre near Haifa, inside the 1948 borders of Israel.
 Statements by Israeli prosecutors indicate that she is being held because of internet activism.

 Sireen’s detention in Al Jalameh is illegal under the Geneva Convention, which states that prisoners arrested within an occupied territory should only be imprisoned within the occupied territory.
 In providing services to Al Jalameh, G4S is complicit in these breaches of international law.

 For more info on G4S see Corporate Watch’s company profile.
 Reprinted below is a statement written by Sireen’s family and friends: